rosasip/enterprise-active-directory-security-lab/README.md

 </details>

 <details>
-<summary><h3>What is a Shell?</h3></summary>
+<summary><h3>2.
+What is a Shell?</h3></summary>

-To use SSH effectively, you need to understand what a **shell** is.
+>To use SSH effectively, you need to understand what a **shell** is.
 A shell is simply a program that takes commands from your keyboard and gives them to the operating system to perform.

 ### Two Types of Shells